Pumas UNAM: Clásico Universitario

-Pumas UNAM and Leones Negros are old rivals.
-Both clubs are historical rivals due to both clubs being founded by rival universities.
-One major encounter these two clubs have had with each other was in the 1976-77 Primera División final, when Pumas UNAM beat Leones Negros to achieve their first title.
+Pumas and Leones Negros are old rivals because they were founded by rival universities.
+One major encounter these two clubs have had with each other was in the 1976-77 Primera División final, when Pumas beat Leones Negros to achieve their first title.
 But over the years the rivalry has died down due to the Leones Negros going through a state of decline and relegated to the Segunda División.

 Support

 The most recent survey from 2021 placed the club as the 4th largest fan base in Mexico, with 9,7% or 12 million supporters.

 Historically, it was the third most popular club in Mexico, only behind Club América and CD Guadalajara, according to surveys conducted by Grupo Reforma and Consulta Mitofsky, from 2013 to 2015.
 However, considering the same polling sources, it fell to fourth in 2015, behind Cruz Azul.

 Barra Brava

 Pumas has 2 supporters' group (barra bravas), La Rebel and La Plus.